bowdoin-compgeom-f24/hull2d-manny_jack/README.md

   because I needed to use a newer version of C++.
 I find the objective of this lab very interesting and its cool to see the algorithm produce an interesting graphic.
 I think me and Jack worked well this project and we definitely we able to work off of each others work.
 We were able to identify each others mistakes especially when were stuck.
-This makes the process enoyable and relieves
+This makes the process enoyable and relieves stress.

+Jack: I agree with Manny that the lab was not too challenging.
+We were able to plan out our functions and overall
+    program well and that definetely made the coding process easier.
+The one aspect that I did find more challenging was developing my initializer.
+It may have just been me but it took me a while to get my points to get into the right shape I wanted.
+However, it was very rewarding to get it working and I enjoyed the visual aspect of the project.
+One thing I wish we could have done differently was testing our code more frequently while we were coding.
+There were two instances where we had made a small error in a function but spent a while debugging the whole program because we weren't sure what caused the issue.
+That being said, Manny and I did work well with each other and being able to go over the code with someone else did make it much easier to spot those mistakes.

 ## How to Run:
 To run the program all that needs to be done is:
 1. Make
 2. Enter "./hull2d n" where n is some positive number
-3. To test algoirthm against other initializers, go into viewhull.cpp main() and swap out initialize_points_random for any other initializer in the file.
+3. To test algoirthm against other initializers, press i and it will cycle through the 10 different initializers we have